AnErro/Trust-Example-Apps/README.md

 # Trust-Example-Apps
-Swift xCode project that contains an IOS app that calculates a Trust level and Co-operation Threshold given certian variables and will share the result with the iWatch app.
+Swift Xcode project that contains an IOS app that calculates a Trust level and Co-operation Threshold given certian variables and will share the result with the iWatch app.
 This is just a learning exercise, it has only been tested on simulated devices. (i.e. not made to look pretty)

 ##Contains Examples Showing
 - Watch Connectivity (Messaging via Sessions)